Financial Aid Information and Policies

 1. Apply for admission and be accepted to the University;

-2. Be degree seeking.
-Student auditors, dually enrolled high school students and special non-degree students are not eligible for federal financial aid; and
+2. Be degree-seeking.
+Student auditors, dually enrolled high school students and special non-degree seeking students are not eligible for federal financial aid; and

 4. Complete FAFSA verification or any other aid reviews when required.

-The student’s financial 'need' is the difference between the Cost of Attendance and the EFC.
+The student’s financial 'need' is the difference between the Cost of Attendance and the SAI.
 The Cost of Attendance, regardless of the student’s dependency status, includes the educational expenses of:

 • Tuition and Fees;